bl2437-nyu/os-assignment-package/readme.md

 ### Will this be available in another language?

-Readme, FAQ and assignment prompts will be translated to Simplified Chinese in a post-release patch.
+Readme, FAQ, and assignment prompts will be translated to Simplified Chinese in a post-release patch.
 The paper might be translated too.

 Documentation within the source code files will not be translated.